MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-meetings-three-tiers-protection.md

 As an admin, you can control meeting chat in the following ways:

 - **Teams admin meeting policy** (per user or group) can be used to allow chat, allow chat for everyone except anonymous participants, or turn chat off.
-- **Sensitivity label setting** (per meeting) can enforce chat to be on or off or allowed only during the meeting.
-This setting can be left unconfigured to be controlled by a template or the meeting organizer.
+- **Sensitivity label meeting option** (per meeting) can enforce chat to be on or off or allowed only during the meeting.
+This option can be left unconfigured to be controlled by a template or the meeting organizer.
-- **Meeting template setting** (per meeting) can enforce chat to be on or off or allowed only during the meeting.
-This setting can be left unconfigured to be controlled by the meeting organizer.
+- **Meeting template meeting option** (per meeting) can enforce chat to be on or off or allowed only during the meeting.
+This option can be left unconfigured to be controlled by the meeting organizer.

 For the three tiers of protection, we allow chat for baseline and sensitive meetings and restrict it in highly sensitive meetings to in-meeting only.